-To enroll in a master's in healthcare administration program, you will have to have already earned your undergraduate degree.
+To enroll in a master's in healthcare administration program, you will need to have already earned your undergraduate degree.

 While your bachelor's degree does not have to be in healthcare for admission into SNHU's MS in Healthcare Administration, we want to ensure that students come equipped with the foundational knowledge to be successful in the program.
 After review of your undergraduate transcripts, you may need to take 1-2 courses prior to beginning the MS in Healthcare Administration program.

 Our master's in healthcare administration curriculum requires you to take courses in integrated health profession, organizational leadership and health information management.
 These 3 areas of study will expose you to the healthcare knowledge and leadership skills necessary to success in a healthcare administration role.

 After completing the master’s in healthcare administration program, you’ll have been given the knowledge and skills to demonstrate 4 competencies that the Association of University Programs in Health Administration (AUPHA) has identified as critical to succeeding in the field:

 SNHU does not require GMAT or GRE scores for admission into our graduate programs.
 You can apply at any time and receive an admission decision within days of submitting required documents.
 And since we have 5 graduate terms per year, a new term start is always right around the corner – meaning you don't have to wait to start your degree program.

 The cost of a master's in healthcare administration varies depending on a few factors including where you decide to earn your degree and whether or not you have credits to transfer in.